 The class identity of the local areas in which these young people live are discussed in terms of poverty and lack of opportunities, particularly for children and young people.
-The responses to these experiences are ones of frustration, but also hope for a better future, as Brian explains: "the promoting youth involvement and social engagement kids out there, then it's either they could be in danger or they could end up doing that [getting a job], innit."
+The responses to these experiences are ones of frustration, but also hope for a better future, as Brian explains: "the kids out there, then it's either they could be in danger or they could end up doing that [getting a job], innit."
 Brian (18, YOT).